 Teenagers are notorious for chewing a lot of gum.
-The lip smacking, bubble popping, discarded gum stuck to the sole give teachers and parents a headache.
+The lip-smacking, bubble-popping, discarded gum stuck to the sole gives teachers and parents a headache.

 Now, Dr. Nathan Watemberg of Tel Aviv University-affiliated Meir Medical Center has found that gum-chewing teenagers, and younger children as well, are giving themselves headaches too.
 His findings, published in Pediatric Neurology, could help treat countless cases of migraine and tension headaches in adolescents without the need for additional testing or medication.